WaypointPro/waypoint-nomad-docs/privacy.md

 ## Overview

-Waypoint Nomad ("we," "our," or "us") is a community map app for digital nomads.
+WaypointNomad ("we," "our," or "us") is a community map app for digital nomads.
 This Privacy Policy explains how we collect, use, and protect your information when you use the Waypoint Nomad app.

 ## Information We Collect